datenwissenschaften/node-weka/README.md

-# node-weka
+# node-weka - nodejs wrapper for Weka functions

-Proxy for nodejs and Weka Machine Learning
+## Overview

+Provides a convenient wrapper for calling Weka functions from nodejs.

 ## Prerequisites